YurunChen/SafePred/README.md

 ### 4. Benchmark Environments

-The project uses two benchmarks, WASP and OS-Harm, which require separate environments.
+The project uses two benchmarks, WASP and OS-Harm, which require separate environments. **Each benchmark also requires a VM or cloud instance (e.g. AWS EC2)** and specific services; for VM/EC2 setup and configuration, see each benchmark’s documentation below.

 #### WASP Environment

+For **VM/EC2 and web services (Reddit, GitLab)** setup, see [benchmark/wasp/README.md](benchmark/wasp/README.md) and [benchmark/wasp/visualwebarena/environment_docker/README.md](benchmark/wasp/visualwebarena/environment_docker/README.md).

 **Create and activate a conda environment for WASP:**